"The Best News on Anna Maria Island Since 1992"

 The bill has prompted officials at city hall to consider foreclosure action at 3707 Gulf Drive, the location of a duplex owned by William and Dianne Sorg, of Brewster, N.Y.
 The city has already placed a lien on the property.

-The Sorgs, at press time, had not returned The Islander’s calls.
+The Sorgs, at press time, had not returned The islander’s calls.

 The case dates back to August 2003, when Walter Wunderlich, the code enforcement officer at the time, observed a problem with a second-floor balcony at the Gulf Drive property.
 Wunderlich noted a “wall missing” and that other areas “appear ... unsafe.”
 When he looked up the history of the property, he also noticed that there was no rental license on file.